 Social Sciences (General) - Applicants must present the required number of courses which may include Anthropology, Psychology, Sociology, Economics, Law, Philosophy, Politics, Religion, Women’s Studies, Gender Studies, Social Welfare and Social Development, and Child Studies.

 Please note: Courses cross-listed with the discipline will not automatically be counted towards the teaching subject.
-Please email the Office of the Registrar at admissions@nipissingu.ca for further details.
+Applicants should email the Office of the Registrar at admissions@nipissingu.ca for further details.